aws-samples/dr-with-eks-efs/README.md

 ### Step 15 - Deploy Kubernetes storage class and application in the EKS cluster of the DR region

+Make sure you are in secondary cluster kubectl context by using kubectl config use-context <context-name> or kubectx <context-name>.

 In this task we will implement steps 11 & 12 & 13 above for the DR region.

 ```bash